billyyoung/blog/content/posts/2025-review.md

 _"Hell yeah, this is so sick,"_ is something I found myself saying _a lot_.

 And it's not just the vibes being aligned.
 It's the day-to-day and general direction feeling good too.
 During my sabbatical, I kept returning to one of my values: industry ("to work hard and well at my life tasks").
 And I wanted the next thing I did to be something that I _wanted_ to work hard at.
 Something that I could do for 8 hours per day that didn't want to make me bash my head into a wall.
-The "8 hours" part is really important to me, because it represents having a Main Thing that you're pursuing and trying to get good at.
+The "8 hours" part is really important to me, because it represents having a Main Thing that I'm pursuing and trying to get good at.
 That's what I want for myself.

 I'd considered art, but ultimately it wasn't something I could do for hours a day.
 I'd considered stock trading, but that felt hollow, like I wasn't contributing anything to other people.
 I'd considered life coaching, but I found I really did not like the marketing side of starting up a life coaching business.